ThatNintendoNerd/Smush-Material-Research/difcube.md

 ---
 ---
-# Diffuse Cube Maps (Texture8) - WIP
+# Diffuse Cube Maps (Texture8)
-Diffuse cube maps are used for special materials that use an environment cube map to color the model.
+Diffuse cube maps are used for special materials that use an environment cube map to color the model such as the stage editor backgrounds.
 Click and drag on desktop or touch and drag on mobile to orbit the camera in the demo below.
 Switch between a sphere and cube to see the impact of different geometry on the resulting reflections.